lisatwyw/carnet/SAS/quantile_regress.md

 - grey area too wide on left:
     - residuals need to be normally distributed
     - residuals need to have constant variation

+### Ordinary least-squares regression (OLS)
+- mean is not good measure of central tendency for skewed distributions